 I live near Philadelphia with my wife Virginia.
 That’s her and my two sons above.
 Other than sweeping all three games in lunchtime basketball, they are the joys in my life.

+I like to write.
+I’ve done it professionally for almost three decades.
 I’ve kept a modest blog over the years.
 It’s all collected here.

 Here are some things I have written for publications over the years:

 - Two the Hard Way (Asbury Park Press, 1990; this won an AP best-in-state award for sports feature writing)